Station F launches FemTech Program on its startup campus – TechCrunch

 “When we looked at the topic, we thought it was both an opportunity and that startups urgently needed some help,” Station F director Roxanne Varza told me.
 “It’s still a little-known category, it’s still a taboo subject.”

-While there are huge market opportunities when you build a FemTech startup, entrepreneurs quickly realize that they have to overcome two obstacles.
+While there are huge market opportunities when you build a femtech startup, entrepreneurs quickly realize that they have to overcome two obstacles.
 First, people in the tech ecosystem — and investors in particular — are still mostly men.
 They tend to overlook female-focused products and services.

 Second, when VC firms raise money from bigger funds, limited partners usually have a set of vice clauses in their investment contracts.
 It means that most VC firms can’t invest in companies related to sex, drugs, alcohol, etc.

 “Startups tell us about their problems.
-We would like to do some lobbying for those startups,” Roxanne Varza told me.
+We would like to do some lobbying for those startups,” Varza told me.
 “The idea is really to create a community first.
 That was the major pain point, making sure that those startups can get together.”

 Station F will also provide workshops, facilitate introductions with potential partners in the tech community at large and provide office hours.
 For instance, the founders of Clue and Ava will participate in upcoming workshops.

-During the first half of 2021, Station F already selected a handful of FemTech startups to try out its program.
+During the first half of 2021, Station F already selected a handful of femtech startups to try out its program.
 Startups included Intimately, TalQ, Puissante and Sonio.
 Applications for the first official batch start today on Station F’s website and will remain open for a month.

 For reference, here’s the full list of startups that participated in the unannounced batch: